Numerical Solvers¤

 Base class for creating ODE solvers.
 All solvers should inherit from it.

-To create new solvers users must implement the init
+To create new solvers users must implement the init, step and order method.

 init(self, func: Union[torch.nn.modules.module.Module, Callable], t0: Float[Tensor, ''], y0: Float[Tensor, 'batch ...'], dt0: Float[Tensor, ''], func_args: Any, *args: Any, **kwargs: Any) -> Optional[Tuple[Any, ...]]